What is the Perfect Energy Does for Laser Hair Therapy

 Laser hair therapy is just like any other type of medication (except that it’s a natural solution with no harmful side effects).
-When your doctor prescribes a medication they prescribe the precise dose that is most effective.
+When your doctor prescribes medication, they prescribe the precise dose that is most effective.
 The same concept applies to laser hair growth treatments.
 If you don’t apply the right energy dose for laser hair therapy, you won’t get results.

 I want to make sure you heard that.
 If you don’t treat your hair loss with the right medical dose of coherent laser light, it simply will not work.
 In fact, you might as well be praying to Athena, the warrior goddess with thick locks of ravishing hair.